How Much Does A Divorce Cost?

 While you will be avoiding the expenses incurred in court, this divorce method can easily become expensive.
 In addition to your lawyer’s fees you will need to be paying all of the additional professionals you have hired.
 On average, the cost of collaborate divorce ranges from $25,000 to $50,000 depending on complexity, number of professionals involved and length of the process.
 If an agreement cannot be reached through collaborative divorce, you will likely take your case to court and incur even greater divorce cost.

 Regardless of the divorce method you pursue, you might be in need of additional funds.
-WP Diamonds can help you afford your divorce and prepare for your new life.
-If you are ready to let go of the past and part with your engagement ring, we can provide you with a competitive offer for the ring as well as any diamonds, high-end jewelry and luxury watches you have.
+WP Diamonds is on hand to help you afford your divorce and prepare for your new life.
+If you are ready to let go of the past and part with your engagement ring, we can provide you with a competitive offer for the ring as well as any diamonds, luxury jewelry, watches or handbags you have.

 Our simple, discreet, secure and free service can quickly help you raise money to put towards your divorce.
-Get money in as little as 24 hours from filling out the online form.
+The entire selling process can take as little as 24 hours from completing the online form to getting paid.
 You can feel confident selling to WP Diamonds thanks to our A+ rating from the BBB, hundreds of positive reviews from customers and 100% trust guarantee.